jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (6) For the purposes of subsection (5)﻿(a), the Tribunal may treat the tenant as not wanting to contest the abandonment application if the tenant does not, within a period determined by the Tribunal, respond to the steps taken by the Tribunal under subsection (3) or respond to those steps in a way required by the Tribunal.
 (7) If the Tribunal decides that it is not satisfied of both of the matters in subsection (5), the Tribunal must proceed with the abandonment application in accordance with section 91.

+### 91AB Decision on papers
+(1) Despite anything to the contrary elsewhere in this Act, the Tribunal may decide a proceeding on the papers if the Tribunal considers it appropriate, except in the circumstances set out in subsection (2).
+(2) The Tribunal must not decide a proceeding on the papers if the proceeding involves— (a) the termination of a tenancy; or
+  (b) a landlord’s entry to the premises under section 48 or entry to a boarding room under section 66R.
+(3) Before deciding a proceeding on the papers, the Tribunal must have regard to any views that may be provided by the parties on whether the proceeding should be dealt with on the papers.
+(4) This section does not apply if section 91AA applies.

 ### 91A Service on tenants following application
 (1) If a landlord files an application within 2 months after the termination of the tenancy to which it relates, any notice or other document required to be served on the tenant in connection with the application is deemed to have been properly served on the tenant if—
   (a) it is sent by post addressed to the tenant at the address or the Post Office box given by the tenant as an address for service in accordance with this Act or to a contact address that the tenant has supplied to the landlord in writing within the 2 months before the application; or